erikaguti/Deep_Learning_Term_Paper/README.md

-# Project Assessing Data Centric Approaches for DNN Model Performance Enhancement
+# Project Assessing Data Centric Approaches for OCR Model Performance Enhancement

 This project was done in collaboration with [Shaney Sze](https://www.linkedin.com/in/shaneysze/) at the Barcelona School of Economics.
 Inspired by Andrew Ngo’s Campaign for [Data Centric AI](https://https-deeplearning-ai.github.io/data-centric-comp/), we set out to create a computer vision data ingestion pipeline that incorporates AI-informed data quality enhancement.
 A diagram of this pipeline created is outlined below: